 Shapeless sweaters, jackets, and tops that fall straight down in the back and around your waist are not your friend; these make a pancake butt look, well, more pancake.
 Instead, choose jackets with a shape in the back to give the appearance of a rounder, fuller butt.
 This lace-up jacket is an excellent example of how to boost the look of your booty!

 2. Wear Body Skimming Dresses To Accentuate Your Hips and Butt

 It might seem counterintuitive to wear a body-skimming dress or skirt when you have a flat butt.
-However, the goal is to wear clothing that emphasizes a feminine, hourglass shape.
-Think A-line and full skirts, as well as fit-and-flare dresses that nip in at the waist.
+However, the goal is to wear clothing emphasizing a feminine, hourglass shape.
+Think A-line, full skirts, and fit-and-flare dresses that nip in at the waist.
 Steer clear of loose-fitting dresses, which will make your bum look lost.
-Opt instead for skirts and dresses that skim – not cling – to your curves.
+Opt for skirts and dresses that skim – not cling – to your curves.

 3. Define Your Waist

-To do this, choose dresses that are belted at the waist, or choose a style that cinches at the waist ( like fit and flare).
+To do this, choose dresses that are belted at the waist or a style that cinches at the waist ( like fit and flare).
 A dress that emphasizes your waist via embellishments such as beading and ruching will also make your waist look smaller and your bottom fuller.